-A worker in front of a line of NRE work vehicles
+A worker yellow safety garb and hard hat in front of a line of NRE work vehicles

 Ohio